 - Late Payment: Interest and penalty are charged on taxes paid late even if an extension of time to file is granted.
-The interest is at the rate of 1% per month from the due date until paid.
+The interest is at the rate of 9/10th of 1% per month from the due date until paid.
 The penalty imposed for failure to pay the tax when due is 1/2% per month not to exceed 25% in the aggregate.
 Late payment interest and penalty apply to any unpaid tax after April 15. - Failure to File: The penalty for failure to file a return is imposed after October 15.
 The penalty is 5% per month not to exceed 25% in the aggregate.
-The penalty imposed for failure to file is based on the amount shown as tax on the return.
+The penalty is based on the balance due on the return.
 Such failure to file a return penalty shall not be less than \$100.